krmbzds/stars/README.md

 ## Batchfile

+- [lexiforest/curl-impersonate](https://github.com/lexiforest/curl-impersonate) - An active fork of curl-impersonate with more versions and build targets.
+A series of patches that make curl requests look like Chrome, Firefox and Safari.
 - [Fortyseven/RA_1993](https://github.com/Fortyseven/RA_1993) - Development content accidentally shipped on a certain early DOS CD-ROM game from 1993

 ## Blade